hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

   docker run -d --name nginx_cn_frontends -p 3000:3000 -v $(pwd)/examples/nginx/conf:/etc/nginx/conf.d -v $(pwd)/web-uis:/usr/share/nginx/html nginx

-The Wallet UI is now accessible at http://wallet.localhost:3000, where you can login as alice and see the coins you tapped earlier in this tutorial.
+The Wallet UI is now accessible at http://wallet.localhost:3000, where you can login as alice and see your coin holdings.

 The Directory UI should be accessible at http://directory.localhost:3000.